Trylz/RestirFalcor/README.md

 ### Flickering on the buddha of the dragon buddha scene when camera motion.
 https://youtu.be/wGGd2VHuTtU
 Increasing the number of reservoir per pixels helps but it kills performance.
 The scene has three lights so theorically no more than 3 reservoirs should be necessary.
 Or not since we are using area lights ;)
+This is definitely happeninng because the temporal filtering doesnt do a good job enough.
+See TemporalFilteringPass.slang.
+You can clearly see the glitch when turning Denoising OFF(#define USE_DENOISING 0)